Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Coolness Factor

-Cotton retains heat more than bamboo.
-Of course, this is something that you should consider.
-High-thread cotton sheets also tend to be very breathable, but the truth is that they come with a heftier price tag as well.
-Furthermore, you should also consider the fact that bamboo sheets are naturally breathable and their coolness doesn’t impact the price that you’d be spending.
+Another consideration here is thread count; high-thread cotton sheets also tend to be very breathable, but they can come with a heftier price tag.
+Meanwhile, bamboo sheets are naturally breathable, and their coolness doesn’t impact the price.

 Interested in learning more?
 See our complete guide for cooling sheets.